deephaven/deephaven-core/pyclient/README.md

 # Deephaven Python Client

-Deephaven Python Client is a Python package by Deephaven Data Labs.
+Deephaven Python Client is a Python package created by Deephaven Data Labs.
 It is a client API that allows Python applications to remotely access Deephaven data servers.

 ## Source Directory